github/opensource.guide/_articles/best-practices.md

 If you receive a contribution you don't want to accept, your first reaction might be to ignore it or pretend you didn't see it.
 Doing so could hurt the other person's feelings and even demotivate other potential contributors in your community.

-> If you or your company are keen to benefit from community contributions, a bunch of unacknowledged year-old PRs lying around probably isn’t the best way to achieve that. - @benilovj, ["A Plea for Better Open Source Etiquette"](https://blog.quickpeople.co.uk/2013/04/14/a-plea-for-better-open-source-etiquette/)
+> If you or your company are keen to benefit from community contributions, a bunch of unacknowledged year-old PRs lying around probably isn't the best way to achieve that. - @benilovj, ["A Plea for Better Open Source Etiquette"](https://blog.quickpeople.co.uk/2013/04/14/a-plea-for-better-open-source-etiquette/)

 Don't leave an unwanted contribution open because you feel guilty or want to be nice.
 Firstly, over time, your unanswered issues and PRs will accumulate and make working on your project feel that much more stressful and intimidating.
 It's better to immediately close the contributions you know you don't want to accept.
 (If your project already suffers from a large backlog, @steveklabnik has suggestions for [how to triage those issues efficiently](http://words.steveklabnik.com/how-to-be-an-open-source-gardener).)